Nîmes: 600–121 BCE

 The hill of Mt.
-Cavalier was the site of the early oppidum which gave birth to the city.
-During the third and 2nd centuries BCE a surrounding wall was built with a dry-stone tower at the summit which was later incorporated into the Tour Magne.
-The Volcae Arecomici people settled around the spring at the foot of Mount Cavalier and built a sanctuary to Nemausus there.
+Cavalier was the site of the early oppidum, which gave birth to the city.
+During the 3rd and 2nd centuries BCE, a surrounding wall was built with a dry-stone tower at the summit, which was later incorporated into the Tour Magne.

+Strabo, the Greek geographer, mentioned that this town functioned as the regional capital for the Volcae Arecomici, a Celtic people.
+The city adopted the name of a local water deity, Nemausus.
+The town had a healing spring.

 The Warrior of Grezan is considered to be the most ancient indigenous sculpture in southern Gaul.

-In 123 BCE the Roman general Quintus Fabius Maximus campaigned against Gallic tribes in the area and defeated the Allobroges and the Arverni, while the Volcae offered no resistance.
-The Roman province Gallia Transalpina was established in 121 BCE and from 118 BCE the Via Domitia was built through the later site of the city.
+In 123 BCE, the Roman general Quintus Fabius Maximus launched a campaign against Gallic tribes in the area, eventually defeating the Allobroges and the Arverni, while the Volcae offered no resistance.
+The Roman province Gallia Transalpina was established in 121 BCE, and from 118 BCE, the Via Domitia was constructed through the later site of the city.

 Roman period

 The city arose on the important Via Domitia which connected Italy with Hispania.

 Nîmes became a Roman colony as Colonia Nemausus sometime before 28 BCE, as witnessed by the earliest coins, which bear the abbreviation NEM.
-COL, "Colony of Nemausus".
+COL, "Colony of Nemausus."
 Veterans of Julius Caesar's legions in his Nile campaigns were given plots of land to cultivate on the plain of Nîmes.